Excel-DNA/IntelliSense/README.md

 Support and participation
 -------------------------
+The current solution is built with Visual Studio 2012.

 "We accept pull requests" ;-) Please log bugs and feature suggestions on the GitHub 'Issues' page.

 For general comments or discussion, use the Excel-DNA forum at https://groups.google.com/forum/#!forum/exceldna .